 There are a couple different options for patients who are in this situation: teeth whitening and porcelain veneers.
 San Francisco patients have told us repeatedly that they feel that having a clean, glistening smile gives them the confidence they need to succeed.
 This is exactly why we wanted to put together this quick blog post so we can explain some of the differences between these two procedures, and how to get a glistening smile.

 If you’re ready to get that bright, movie-star smile then give Dr. Skoulas a call today at (415) 757-0110.
 Once you give us a call, we’ll work with you to find a convenient time that you can meet with Dr. Skoulas in our modern downtown San Francisco offices.
 During your meeting Dr. Skoulas can talk with you about your concerns, your goals for your smile and teeth, and perform an examination.
-After this consultation, she’ll be able to make a recommendation on which option is best for you.
+After this consultation, she’ll be able to make a recommendation on which option is best-suited for you.

 What’s the Difference Between Teeth Whitening and Porcelain Veneers